Glen Campbell, “Ghost on the Canvas” (2010)

 Written by: Paul Westerberg

 “Ghost on the Canvas” is aesthetically picturesque and, complete with strings evoking the trademark sound of his golden “Wichita Lineman” period, it is enough to put a lump on anyone’s throat.
-But it is not just pretty and nostalgic; it treads some really dark territories, with Campbell acting as if he were singing from the afterlife such cryptic, abstract lines as ones about spirits making love in wheat fields and so on.
-In this moment, he is embodying our repressed fear of mortality and the passing of time.
+But it is not just pretty and nostalgic.
+It treads some really dark territories, with Campbell acting as if he were singing from the afterlife such cryptic, abstract lines as ones about spirits making love in wheat fields and so on.
+At this moment, he is embodying our repressed fear of mortality and the passing of time.

 “I know a place between life and death for you and me / Best take hold on the threshold of eternity.”